 For a limited time we are able to discount instock 2014 Jackson Kayaks!

-2014 Colors we have instock - Desert, Yellow Jack, Green Horn, and Green Hornet with Rudder
+2014 Colors we have instock - Yellow Jacket no rudder.

 The Big Rig is a single-person SOT designed for incredible stability with a width of 37" in a stand-up fishing kayak.
 That is super stability.
 If you are built like an NFL Offensive Lineman this kayak is for you!
 Taking the best features of various Jackson Kayak fishing models into a new, larger package, while introducing some new ones at the same time to create the ultimate all-water, all fishing style, fishing machine.
 The Big Rig comes ready to accept the Raymarine Dragonfly fishfinder and Power-Pole Micro stake out systems.

 - Enhanced Cuda-Type Rod Storage/Protection